-While the majority of potential ringtail habitat would remain un-impacted, construction of Phase 1 of the Project could result in the destruction of suitable ringtail birthing dens.
-Destruction of an active den would constitute a significant impact.
-MM 3.4-5 requires identification of potential active ringtail dens in preconstruction surveys followed by the appropriate avoidance or removal measures set forth in an avoidance plan developed in coordination with California Department of Fish and Wildlife (CDFW).
-Impacts to ringtails would be reduced to less than significant with mitigation.
+While the majority of ringtail habitat would remain un-impacted, construction of Phase 1 of the Proposed Project could result in the destruction of suitable ringtail birthing dens.
+Destruction of an active birthing den would constitute a significant impact.
+Mitigation Measure 3.4-5 requires identification of potential active ringtail dens in preconstruction surveys followed by the appropriate avoidance or removal measures.
+After mitigation, impacts to ringtails would be reduced to less-than-significant levels.